 I used to see these birds on their wintering grounds while I lived in Florida and the habitat they used there was much different than where I see them out here in Utah.
 In Florida I would see them on the beaches of the Gulf coast, tidal lagoons, and spartina marshes.
 Here I see them in the grasslands, rangelands, sagebrush prairies, and some of the marshes surrounding the Great Salt Lake.

 Long-billed Curlews are large sandpipers and they are our largest shorebird of North America.
-These birds can be quite difficult to spot in the dried grasses we have gotten used to seeing since last fall but now that spring has arrived with the fresh growth of new grasses I will be able to spot them from long distances with my eyes and I know I will soon be hearing their calls too which also helps me to locate the birds.
+These birds can be quite difficult to spot in the dried grasses we have gotten used to seeing since last fall.
+Now that spring has arrived with the fresh growth of new grasses I will be able to spot them from long distances with my eyes and I know I will soon be hearing their calls too which also helps me to locate the birds.

 Listen to their flight calls here.

-I swear that the last time I was up in Box Elder County photographing birds that I heard just one single Long-billed Curlew call but I didn’t hear the call again in the seconds afterwards so I can’t tell for sure that I actually heard it or if I wanted to hear them so badly I just imagined it.
+I swear that the last time I was up in Box Elder County photographing birds that I heard just one single Long-billed Curlew call.
+Although, I didn’t hear the call again in the seconds afterwards so I can’t tell for sure that I actually heard a curlew.

 I can’t wait for this dreary weather to be over so I can get back out into the field and spot my first Long-billed Curlew of the year.
 I need to get out into the field.